VeriSM is a public framework that helps organisations respond to the challenges of service management in the digital age.

 This 6-pack of online, self-paced, accredited training courses for IT professionals relates the latest progressive practices to service management.

-Topics include service culture, organisational structure, the VeriSM model, progressive practices, innovative technologies and getting started.
+Topics include organisational structure, the VeriSM model, progressive practices, innovative technologies and getting started.

 What's the purpose?

-The purpose of each training is to impart, test and validate knowledge of the concepts documented in the VeriSM publication.
+The purpose of each training is to impart, test and validate knowledge of the concepts documented in VeriSM - A Service Management Approach for the Digital Age.

 Why should someone take it?